 What is Sexual Harassment?

 Sexual harassment is harassment of a sexual nature.
 The EEOC defines sexual harassment as unwelcome sexual advances or conduct of a sexual nature which unreasonably interferes with the performance of a person’s job or creates an intimidating, hostile, or offensive work environment.
-Hostile work environments occur when sexual harassment is so severe that employees can no longer do his or her job.
+Hostile work environments occur when sexual harassment is so severe that employees can no longer do their job.
 Sexual harassment can include but is not limited to sexual assault, sexual threats, and comments.

 Though the majority of sexual harassment victims are women, men can be victims of sexual harassment as well.
 Anybody can be a victim of sexual harassment and anybody can be a harasser.